cequencer/edt/README.md

 # OPTIONS
 ```
--p     --path <string> The location to the folder which has the blockchain db
+-p     --path The location to the folder which has the blockchain db
 -c     --cpp  dumps Alethzero's blochchain
 -n     --node dumps node-ethereum's blochchain
+-l     --limit limits number of block to dump by a given number
+-s     --start the hash to start dumping the blockchain.
+By default bcm loads the best block and works backwards to the genisis hash.
+Usally only the first couple of bytes of a hash are needed.

 ```